ysennoun/smart-agriculture-with-k8s/README.md

     ./deploy/deployer.sh create-certificates <environment> #

-Then, either run the following script to install this IoT platform on your GCP Account:
+Then, either use the cli to install this IoT platform on your GCP Account:

     ./deploy/deployer.sh setup-cluster # create Kuberntes cluster
     ./deploy/deployer.sh deploy-modules <environment> # Deploy all modules

-Or use the gitlab ci thanks to the `gitlab-ci.yaml` file
+Or use the gitlab ci thanks to the `gitlab-ci.yaml` file.
+(Add, commit and push into the branch <environment> or master)

 ### Delete IoT Platform with command lines